My thoughts on life, liberty, and the pursuit of happiness. Oh, and sports too.

 In the year or so leading up to the 1992 election my knowledge about the politicians was definitely better, but hardly good.
 I was somewhat satisfied with Bush, but as a 21 year old I was finding him a little old and not completely in touch with my way of thinking.
 Then along comes this younger, more charismatic politician, who I could relate to more.
 Popping up on a new MTV show called Rock-The-Vote, he was talking to young people about what was important to them.
 Wait?
 What?
 You want to know what I think?
 How cool.
 The next thing you know he is playing the saxophone on The Arsenio Hall Show.
 Holy shit!
 This dude is awesome.
 Of course, it is completely ridiculous to base a vote for President solely on whether you think a candidate is ‘hip’, but at 21 years old it was definitely playing a major factor.
 I had officially decided the man for the job was Bill Clinton, and he got my vote.
 Low and behold, he won the election and I thought I was a genius.
 To this day, I am still happy with this vote

 4 years later we were at it again.
 This election was hardly what I would call a difficult decision.
 The Republican nominee was just another old white guy with a messed up hand who talked weird, and the incumbent was the ever so cool William Jefferson Clinton.
 (Oh yeah.
 He had earned middle name status by now.)
 There isn’t too much I can say about this one.
 Clinton had my vote all day.
-Low and behold, he won the election and I knew I was a genius, and yes, I am still happy with this vote. ;-)
+Low and behold, he won the election and I knew I was a genius, and yes, I am still happy with this vote.😉

 As the election of 2000 drew near, and the nominees were set, I had fully planned on using the same formula I had used for my very 1st election.
 Keep the Clinton train rolling and vote for Al Gore.
 However, something strange happened on the way to the election.
 I didn’t really like him.
 He seemed like a nice enough guy, with great ideas, but he was so damn dull and boring.
 Meanwhile, the Republican nominee was kind of a ‘one of us’ type of guy.
 He was a little dopey, but he was also witty and normal.
 Again, someone a little more relatable for the average citizen.
 When it came time to cast my ballot, it went to George W. Bush.
 (This is when all the ‘middle name’ bullshit started) Low and behold, he won the election (because of his brother, Jeb) and I was again, a genius.
 I am still happy with this vote………barely.

 Then came 2004.
-The country was still recovering emotionally from the events of 9/11, and the man who had been President during the whole ordeal had acted exactly the way every American wanted him act.
+The country was still recovering emotionally from the events of 9/11, and the man who had been President during the whole ordeal had acted exactly the way every American wanted him to act.
 He took the fight to the bad guys, and put the world on notice that “If you weren’t with us, you were against us!”
 We applauded him for being a little bit of a cowboy, because we all wanted revenge.
 This was his badge of honor (and we fell for it.
 Hook, line and sinker).
 To me, it didn’t matter who the other guy was (Kerry), I was voting for the badass who was taking no shit.
 Low and behold, he won the election and I thought I was a genius.
 I was not.
 I am not happy about this vote.
 Not one bit!

 Now we get to 2008.
 The year of Hope & Change.
-As much as I was pissed about the Bush years, I was still willing to at least give a Republican a chance to redeem the party…….barely.
+As much as I was pissed about the Bush years, I was still willing to at least give a Republican a chance to redeem the party…….slightly.
 Admittedly, I was pretty confident that I would vote Democrat in this election, but I wasn’t completely closed minded about it.
 As much as I liked Barack Obama, I was also skeptical of his experience.
 He was smart as a whip, and said all the right things, but I still had my reservations.
 That was until the Republican nominee, John McCain, picked his running mate.
 Sarah Palin?
 Are you fucking kidding me?
 I would have been a better choice than this woman.
 This, in my opinion, is the day the train officially went off the tracks for the Republican party.
 I don’t care what bullshit story they want to tell you, this choice was made solely as an attempt to garner favor with all the female independent voters who were disappointed when Hilary Clinton didn’t get the Democratic nomination.
-This was the single biggest factor in decision to vote for Obama.
+This was the single biggest factor in my decision to vote for Obama.
 Low and behold, he won the election and I was a genius yet again.
 Although I am not completely thrilled with all his decisions, I am still happy with this vote.

 Then comes the most recent election in 2012.
 An election that I am fully up to speed on.
 I know the candidates.
 I know their platforms.
 I also know the distain that now exists between the parties.
 Nobody wants to help anybody.
 Although I believe Mitt Romney to be as good a man as a politician can be (let’s face it, they all suck), he has unfortunately been hijacked by the extremists (Tea Party) of his party, and is running on a platform that is completely dictated by an utterly out of touch group of morons.
 For crying out loud, his incumbent opponent passed the most comprehensive health reform law in history, based almost entirely on his own successful plan in Massachusetts, and after applauding the bill he was forced to rail against it because showing any confidence in President Blacula was against EVERYTHING the Tea Party stood for.
 For 4 years the Republicans spent every waking moment trying to find a way to make Obama a one term President, instead of actually doing their jobs and trying to make the United States a better place.
 In the end, all the mud slinging and scandal creating just made the Republicans look weak.
 As did all the religion based ignorance towards abortion and gay marriage.
 Naturally, my vote went to re-elect President Obama.
 Low and behold, he won the election.
 An election, that in my opinion, was a far bigger victory than becoming the first black President.
 This victory said that most Americans DID NOT believe all the bullshit that was coming from the right, because if they did he would have NEVER won.
 Instead, he destroyed Romney, and I am a genius yet again.
 Do you see a pattern here?
 I am still extremely happy with this vote.